Plus500 review summary

 - An ebook about using the trading platform (can be downloaded from the trading platform)

-You can find the educational tools on the Plus500 website, under 'Trading' if you click on 'Risk management' or 'Trader's Guide'.
+You can find the educational tools on the Plus500 website, under 'Trading' if you click on 'Risk management' or 'Trading Academy'.
 In addition, if you browse their FAQ, you will find a few more videos detailing, for example, the process of payment verification.
 These can be of great use, as there's a high risk of losing money when trading CFDs with this – or any – provider.

 To practice, it's best to try out the demo platform, as with this you are trading from a virtual account and thus your potential losses remain virtual as well.
 It is recommended that you practice trading with the same amount of virtual currency as you would in real trading.
+At Plus500 you can self-adjust your demo account balance.

 Plus500 is listed on the London Stock Exchange and is regulated by more than one top-tier financial authority.
 On the negative side, it does not have a banking license.